PastIn Person

 Professor of Law at Fordham School of Law

-Professor Jane Manners teaches at Fordham School of Law, with expertise in constitutional law and federalism.
+Professor Jane Manners teaches at Fordham School of Law, with expertise in constitutional law and legal history.

 Judith Resnik